iLert/docs/rest-api/application-hooks/README.md

-Have an idea for an iLert application feature that you would love to hook into?
+Have an idea for an ilert application feature that you would love to hook into?
 [Let us know](../../contact.md).